shawtes/coinbase-trading-portfolio/README.md

 ## Project Overview

-This platform was designed and built from scratch as a graduate research project.
+This platform was designed and built from scratch as a  research project.
 It combines **machine learning**, **quantitative finance**, and **full-stack web development** into a single production-grade system that connects to the Coinbase Advanced Trade API for live autonomous trading.

 The system is **not a toy or prototype** -- it runs against real market data, executes real trades, and implements institutional-grade risk controls including Value-at-Risk, GARCH volatility modeling, and Kelly Criterion position sizing.